SystemsApproach/private5g/preface.rst

 cellular networking.

 But once you start down that path, cloud-fueled feature velocity kicks into high gear.
-Several cloud providers are starting to offer private 5G solutions for enterprises, and there is a complete open source implementation of a 5G-enabled edge cloud that the Internet community can learn from and build upon.
+Several cloud providers are now offering private 5G solutions for enterprises, and there is a complete open source implementation of a 5G-enabled edge cloud that the Internet community can learn from and build upon.
 The flood gates have opened, and this book is written to help navigate it.